 Early childhood caries (ECC) is a multifactorial subset of caries that has influences other than diet and oral hygiene.
 Originally thought to be only due to extended nursing or bottle-feeding, ECC is now known to have behavioral, socioeconomic, and psychosocial factors.
 ECC is defined as the presence of one or more decayed (non-cavitated or cavitated lesions), missing teeth (due to caries), or filled tooth surfaces in any primary tooth in a child age six or younger.
 In children younger than 3 years of age, any sign of smooth-surface caries is indicative of severe early childhood caries (S-ECC).
 S-ECC also is defined as one or more cavitated, missing teeth (due to caries), or filled smooth surfaces in primary maxillary anterior teeth in a child ages 3 through 5, or decayed, missing, or filled score of ≥4 (age 3), ≥5 (age 4), or ≥6 (age 5).

-As the child sleeps, pools of fermentable liquid can collect around the teeth, especially the maxillary incisors, which can initiate the decay process.
-Additionally, upper primary incisors are in a saliva deficient area and therefore are more susceptible to acid attack.
+ECC may initially affect the primary maxillary incisors of children who are routinely given a bottle or sippy-cup containing a fermentable carbohydrate throughout the day, at night or nap times, or who breastfed (at will) after teeth begin to erupt and other dietary carbohydrates have been introduced.
+As the child sleeps, pools of fermentable liquid collect around the teeth, especially the maxillary incisors, which exacerbates the decay process.
+Upper primary incisors are in a saliva-deficient area and therefore are more susceptible to acid attack.
 Lower anterior teeth are rarely affected unless the decay becomes rampant.
-If detected early, further demineralization can be minimized and may be reversed by modifying diet, dietary habits, oral hygiene practices and introducing fluoride.
+If detected early, further demineralization can be minimized and may be slowed or reversed by modifying diet and oral hygiene practices and by introducing fluoride.